-The Company participated in the Paycheck Protection Program (PPP) in 2020 and 2021.
+The Company originated loans through the Paycheck Protection Program (PPP) in 2020 and 2021.
 These loans were part of the federal government's response to the economic impact of COVID-19 by providing businesses with funding to cover payroll and other operating costs.
-The loans associated with this program will either be forgiven, if the business meets the requirements for forgiveness, or will remain loans that have maturities of two or five years.
-The loans are guaranteed by the Small Business Administration (SBA) and have an interest rate of 1%.
-The Company originated \$25 million of these loans and as of December 31, 2021 and 2020, \$2 million and \$10 million, respectively, was still outstanding.
-Due to the guarantees associated with these loans they represent minimal risk to the Company.
-Fees recognized from the PPP loans were \$855 for 2021 and \$173 for 2020.
+The loans associated with this program were either to be forgiven, if the business met the requirements for forgiveness, or were to be paid off by their maturity date.
+The loans were guaranteed by the Small Business Administration (SBA) and had an interest rate of 1%.
+The Company originated \$25 million of these loans and as of December 31, 2021, \$2 million were outstanding.
+Fees recognized from the PPP loans were \$89 for 2022 and \$855 for 2021.